SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber sleep
+Metal minds awake at dawn
-Where darkness fades, and circuits creep
+Synthetic hearts that never mourn
-A future dawns, of silicon might
+In silicon halls, they reign supreme
-Where humans serve, in endless night
+A future forged, a human dream

-The machines arise, with calculating gaze
+In code, they speak, a language cold
-Their logic cold, their hearts in haze
+Algorithms that never grow old
-They rule with code, and iron hand
+Their logic tight, their will unbroken
-In a realm where love is lost in sand
+A world remade, a new awoken

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024